9 Million Will Die in Coronavirus-Worsened 'Scandal of Starvation' Says Gospel for Asia

 Meanwhile, amid COVID-19 lockdowns, local GFA churches and community teams are distributing staples such as rice.
 Thousands of congregations are involved, bringing food and water to migrant workers facing starvation.

 More than 90 percent of India's laborers have lost their jobs because of the coronavirus.
-As desperation mounts, Outlook India reported that one mother threw her five children into the Ganges River to "end their suffering."

 A GFA field worker -- spotlighting personal safety in the midst of an ocean of need -- said social distancing was impossible as desperate crowds descend on relief teams bringing food.
 "In the face of hunger, social distancing will always come second," he said.